mascaldotfr/CoRT/warstatus/stats/README.md

 The "API endpoint" URL is: https://hail.thebus.top/cortdata/warstatus/stats/statistics.json The full database is publicly available at: https://hail.thebus.top/cortdata/warstatus/stats/events.sqlite

-As the time of writing this, this is in beta stage.
-Due to uncertainity, I can't give a refresh interval, because i will have to assert performance once the database is stuffed, and act accordingly.
-But according to benchmarks, a run would last 1 second in a few years (from ~15ms currently), if there is an average of 250 events a day.

-Relics events are not recorded.

 ## Database format

 This is a carbon copy of the warstatus events array.
 Please see `warstatus/README.md`.

+While the database could be optimized, according to benchmarks, each year of events (~100000 events) is leading to an additional 300ms execution time, and a database size increase of 4MB.
+Given the linearity of the increase, that's 3 seconds in 10 years.
+Which is acceptable, given that the script has at worst 1 minute to finish.
+All this on a cheap single core SSD VPS with 512MB of RAM.

+Relics events are not recorded.

-## Reponse format
+## Response format

 Note that the frontend code exploiting the JSON report `/js/wstats.js` expects the database has been populated since at least 24 hours and all events at least